Skip a Payment Tips, Info & FAQs

 Delay a loan payment in order to have extra cash.

-Need extra cash?
-For a limited time, skip a loan payment for no fee and use the money for any unexpected expenses.
+Take a holiday break from your loan payments and have extra cash!
+For a limited time, skip a loan payment for the low fee of $25 per loan and use the money for any unexpected expenses.

 Four Tips for Paying Off Debt Quickly

 Fed up with debt?
 Between credit cards, car payments, and other loans, debt can feel crushing.
 If you want to approach it more positively—and pay it off more quickly—here are four essential tips:

 If possible, you should try to pay off your debt with the highest interest rate first.
 This will have the greatest financial impact on you over time, and interest rates vary greatly from loan to loan.
 For instance, credit cards often have particularly high rates, while student loans can be pretty affordable.

 2. Always make your minimum payments

 On the flip side, paying off the highest debt first should never be done at the expense of paying your other minimum payments.
 If you don’t cover these, you’ll get penalties—and maybe even higher rates—on your other debts.

 Create a positive feedback loop in your head by rewarding yourself when you do pay off a debt.
 Ideally, pick something inexpensive but fun, such as going out for ice cream or to the movies.

 Do your best to reduce your existing expenses, comforting yourself that this is just a temporary move until your debts are paid.
 Try to especially decrease spending in more non-essential categories, such as eating out or paying for entertainment subscriptions.